blazium-engine/.github/profile/README.md

 # [Blazium Engine](https://blazium.app/)

-## Goals
+## Overarching Goals

 The goals of the Blazium Engine are the following:

 1. **0$/No donations**
 2. **Merging** high priority PR's from Godot that go unaddressed for actual years.
-3. **Services** needed to make games, such as lobby service, leaderboards service, etc.
+3. **Services** needed to make games such as lobbies, leaderboards, and more.
-4. **Platform** integration modules to help integrate and deploy your game with discord, steam, etc.
+4. **Platform** integration modules to help integrate and deploy games with Discord, Steam, etc.
-5. **Console** integration modules to help ship on switch, xbox, etc.
+5. **Console** integration modules to help ship on Switch, Xbox, and more.
+6. **Maintain** GDExtension compat for full project portability when going from Godot to Blazium.

 ## A fork of [Godot Engine](https://godotengine.org)